Purification of hard water

 Today the market offers systems of chemical, physical, mechanical or combined hard water treatment.
 The first group includes:

 - Reagent plants.
 This method uses so-called coagulants that bind magnesium and calcium salts into insoluble compounds.
 The latter precipitate on the walls and bottoms of the filter and the liquid purified from them enters the water system.
 The filters differ depending on the reagents used (sodium hydroxide, soda ash, phosphonates).
 Reagent treatment works well as prevention of boiler equipment breakage, but it is not effective for softening drinking hard water.
 The installation of additional filters is required.
+How to replace a water filter cartridge for well water?

 - The ion-exchange method of hard water treatment uses filters with backfill of ion-exchange This method is based on the exchange reaction, as a result of which calcium and magnesium are converted into resin and the flow is saturated with sodium ions.
 Unlike salts, it is useful for human health.
 Such filters do not precipitate, so they do not need to be cleaned, which reduces the user's costs.
 Plus, the ion exchange resin is able to recover from washing in a solution of ordinary table salt (it is sold in a convenient tablet form).
 The ion exchange resin filter is suitable for household appliances and drinking water softening.